by Ted Gioia

 For most of us, our first introduction to the

-concept of magic is through the stories told us by
+concept of magic is through the stories told

-tales behind.
-Yet even as we congratulate ourselves
+as we congratulate ourselves for embracing

-for embracing a world of invigorating realism and
+a world of invigorating realism and stark

-stark practicalities, we realize that something is
+practicalities, we realize that something is

 lost.
 Our connection to our own